radkr/qr-code-component-main/README.md

 ### Iteration 5

 Show and hide the QR Code Component as a modal upon user interaction.

+### Iteration 6

+Animate show and hide of the modal for better user experience.

 ## What I learned